Career HubResume

 When to use a one page resume

-How to format a 2-Page resume (and make page two work)
+How to format a 2-Page resume in four steps

 Your two-page resume format is important.
 Don’t just tack on extra space and call it done.
 Here are three steps to make sure both pages work together—and actually get read.